-"approved leave with pay" includes all paid leave except long service leave.
+For the purposes of this clause, "approved leave with pay" includes all paid leave except long service leave.

-- 24.1 An officer may be directed by CSIRO to temporarily perform duties additional to, or in substitution for, those usually associated with the officer's role. - 24.2 CSIRO may approve the payment of an ERA to the officer where, for a period of no less than five working days: - (a) An officer is directed to, and temporarily performs management responsibilities which are additional to, or in substitution for, the officer's normal responsibilities; and - (b) The extra responsibilities require capability at a level in the classification structure higher than the level of the officer and CSIRO determines the changed responsibilities add significantly to the value to CSIRO of the officer's work and are the result of: - The temporary absence of the position's occupant; or - The position becoming vacant; or - A temporary requirement for additional assistance. - 24.3 Subject to the requirements at clause 24.2, ERA shall be payable in respect of the period during which the officer performs the additional or substituted management responsibilities.
-Payment shall be equal to the difference between the officer's salary and a relevant higher salary, as determined by CSIRO. - 24.4 An officer who has been in receipt of ERA for a period of at least 12 months may have their rate of payment varied by CSIRO to take account of performance related salary movements. - 24.5 Where an officer, who at the time of proceeding on approved leave with pay, is receiving an ERA, such allowance shall continue to be paid where CSIRO agrees that the allowance would have been paid but for the grant of the leave.
+- 24.1 An officer may be directed by CSIRO to temporarily perform duties additional to, or in substitution for, those usually associated with the officer's role. - 24.2 CSIRO may approve the payment of an ERA to the officer where, for a period of no less than five working days: - (a) An officer is directed to, and temporarily performs substantial responsibilities of a higher classification which are additional to, or in substitution for, the officer's normal responsibilities; and - (b) The extra responsibilities require capability at a level in the classification structure higher than the level of the officer and are the result of: - The temporary absence of the position's occupant; or - The position becoming vacant or whilst pending an advertised recruitment process; or - A temporary requirement for additional assistance. - 24.3 Subject to the requirements at clause 24.2, ERA shall be payable in respect of the period during which the officer performs the additional or substituted responsibilities.
+Payment shall be equal to the difference between the officer's salary and a relevant higher salary, as determined by CSIRO. - 24.4 An officer who has been in receipt of ERA for a period of at least six months may have their rate of payment varied by CSIRO to take account of performance related salary movements. - 24.5 Where an officer, who at the time of proceeding on approved leave with pay, is receiving an ERA, such allowance shall continue to be paid where CSIRO agrees that the allowance would have been paid but for the grant of the leave.
 Where an officer takes approved leave with pay which is less than leave on full pay, the payment of an allowance shall be made on a pro-rata basis.